OpenSimian/osMonoDev/README.md

     cd ~/opensimulator
     monodevelop OpenSim.sln

 Build the OpenSim project, run the unit tests,  configure the STANDALONE INI files as described @  ( [opensim config](http://opensimulator.org/wiki/Configuration) ) and  start the simulator.
-While setting configuration options is not something that fits well in a recipe,  the following walkthrough highlights the minimal changes to get a standalone server up and running.
+While setting configuration options is not something that fits well in a recipe,  the following walkthrough highlights the minimal changes to get a standalone server up and running, and some optional setting changes we like to make.

 #### OpenSim.ini file
     BaseURL = http://192.168.42.221
     PublicPort = "9000"